 Income tax exemption

-The threshold has two elements:
+The amount has two parts:

 - A fixed amount to cover capital costs initially set at £10,000 per year